Skip to content

 Long-term cost✅ Fixed foreverGrows with every transfer

-For a single 1 TB migration from AWS S3 to Google Cloud Storage, Flexify’s self-service rate is approximately $0.08–$0.12 per GiB - translating to $80–$120+ for that one job.
-With Blober, only your provider’s standard egress fees apply; there is no Blober per-GB charge.
+For a single 1 TB migration from AWS S3 to Google Cloud Storage, Flexify's self-service rate is approximately $0.08 to $0.12 per GiB, which works out to $80 to $120+ for that one job.
+With Blober, only your provider's standard egress fees apply; there is no Blober per-GB charge.

 FeatureBloberFlexify.io